 Christoforos received a Diploma in Mechanical Engineering from the National Technical University of Athens, Greece in 2013.
 He is currently a PhD candidate in the Sibley School of Mechanical and Aerospace Engineering.
 His PhD research is focused on the design of navigation planning algorithms for robots operating in crowded environments.
 Inspired by insights from cognitive science and psychology, he employs tools from topology, motion planning and machine learning to address the problem of generating socially competent robot behaviors in pedestrian environments.
 In the past he has done research on Robotic Grasping, Manipulation and Robotic/Prosthetic Hand design.

-Julia is a first-year PhD student in computer science.
-Her research interests are in robotics and human-robot interaction, in particular developing shared-control algorithms that make robots easier to teleoperate and leverage the complementary strengths of the human operator and the robot.
+Julia is a second-year PhD student in computer science.
+Her research interests are in robotics and human-robot interaction, in particular facilitating efficient collaboration for human-robot teams by enabling robots to leverage situational context when communicating.
 She also works part-time for the Anita Borg Institute, a non-profit organization dedicated to connecting, supporting, and inspiring women in technology.

 I’m interested in facilitating collaboration between robots and humans by computationally expressing findings from social and cognitive psychology to model human behavior and appropriately design robot behavior.
 Currently, I am working on how humans form expectations of social robots and how we can help people form more accurate mental models of them.
 When not doing research, I enjoy debating (competitively), watching movies, and traveling.